9m-codes/ansible_windows/README.md

 ### Prerequisites

 * Ansible installed on your control node.
+Use ansible_bootstrap.sh to bootstrap and Ansible Control node.

 * A pre-shared vault password file (`.vault_pass`) in the root directory.